Kryptik virus removal guide

 What is Kryptik?

-Kryptik (also known as Win32/Kryptik.BGIS) is a backdoor trojan which gets installed without user's knowledge.
-In other words, people do not install programs of this type on purpose.
+Kryptik (also known as Win32/Kryptik.BGIS) is a backdoor trojan, which is often installed without users' knowledge.
+Therefore, people do not install programs of this type intentionally.
 When installed, Kryptik can be controlled remotely.
-Basically, cyber criminals try to trick people into installing Kryptik so they could steal various information and then use it to generate revenue.
-If there is any reason to believe that Kryptik is installed on the operating system, then it should be removed as soon as possible.
-It is also worth mentioning that the term "Kryptik" (also known as Krypt, Cryptic, Crypt, Packed) is used by a variety of malware databases to describe "packed" files.
-In other words, the file is compressed.
+Using this feature, cyber criminals attempt to trick people into installing Kryptik so that they can steal information and then use it to generate revenue.
+If there is any reason to believe that Kryptik is installed on the operating system, remove it immediately.
+Furthermore, the term "Kryptik" (also known as Krypt, Cryptic, Crypt, and Packed) is used by various malware databases to describe "packed" (compressed) files.

-Research shows that cyber criminals use Kryptik to steal information such as email addresses, clipboard data, usernames and passwords of various applications (and services) such as BancLine, Fidelity, CruiseNet, BankMan, Teller Plus and so on.
-Such information could be used to extract or steal money from victims, or other people, or at least cause various privacy issues.
-Additionally, Kryptik can steal digital certificates and their passwords, URLs of visited websites (and sensitive details from pages visited/used by a victim), POP3 and IMAP account information, computer name and username, version of the operating system and Outlook Express account data.
-One way or another, cyber criminals store all stolen data on a remote machine.
-Additionally, Kryptik trojan can generate various URL addresses, open random TCP and UDP ports, monitor and modify network traffic, change homepages on browsers, set up a proxy server, deny access to certain websites and so on.
-Furthermore, cyber criminals can use Kryptik to capture screenshots, record keystrokes, shut down or restart the infected computer and run executable files on it.
-The keylogging feature can cause serious problems, it means that this trojan can be used to record the keys struck on a keyboard, including credentials (logins, passwords) of important accounts such as banking, email and so on.
-Having these accounts stolen might cause financial, data loss and other problems.
-Captured screenshots could be used to blackmail victims by threatening them to spread some personal information or compromising material.
-The list of Kryptik'a capabilities is quite impressive, which means it could be used to cause a variety of problems.
-To avoid any of that we recommend to make sure that this trojan is not installed on the operating system, and if it is, then to remove it immediately.
+Research shows that cyber criminals use Kryptik to steal information such as email addresses, clipboard data, usernames and passwords of various applications (and services) such as BancLine, Fidelity, CruiseNet, bank accounts, Teller Plus, and so on.
+This information might be used to extort or steal money from unsuspecting people, or at least cause privacy issues.
+Additionally, Kryptik can steal digital certificates and associated passwords, URLs of visited websites (and sensitive details from web pages visited/used by the victim), POP3 and IMAP account information, computer name and username, operating system version, and Outlook Express account data.
+In any case, cyber criminals store all stolen data on a remote machine.
+Additionally, Kryptik trojan can generate various URL addresses, open random TCP and UDP ports, monitor and modify network traffic, change homepages on browsers, set up a proxy server, deny access to certain websites, and so on.
+Cyber criminals can also use Kryptik to capture screenshots, record keystrokes, shut down or restart the infected computer and run executable files on it.
+The keylogging feature can cause serious problems - this trojan can be used to record keyboard presses, including credentials (logins, passwords) of important accounts such as banking, emails, and so on.
+These stolen accounts might cause financial/data loss and other problems.
+Captured screenshots might be used to blackmail victims by threatening to proliferate personal or compromising material.
+The list of Kryptik's capabilities is extensive, all of which can lead to a number of serious problems.
+Therefore, ensure that this trojan is not installed on the operating system.
+If it is, remove it immediately.

 |Detection Names||Avira (JS/Quidvetis.A), BitDefender (Trojan.Script.503932), ESET-NOD32 (JS/Kryptik.AOW), Kaspersky (Trojan-Downloader.JS.Iframe.dfe), Full List (VirusTotal)|